-This post has partner links that I may receive compensation for at no cost to you.
-Thank you!
+This article has partner links that I may receive compensation from at no cost to you.
+Thank you for supporting my site by using them!

 I visited Estonia after having come from Latvia.
 As I wrote about that part of my trip, the Soviet era was rough for the Baltic states.
 One gruesome reminder of the Soviet occupation of Estonia is Patarei Prison in Tallinn.

-Built originally as a sea fortress during the 1800s, Patarei eventually was used as a massive prison by the Soviets.
+Built originally as a sea fortress during the 1800s, Patarei was eventually used as a massive prison by the Soviets.
 Here, some Estonian prisoners were tortured, some were sent to Siberia, and others were executed.
 For decades, it was a site of unimaginable atrocities.
 Even after Estonia gained its freedom, Patarei Prison was still used for over a decade, finally being shuttered in 2004.
 Following the closure of the prison, the site fell into further disrepair.
-It was never a pleasant facility in the first place, clinging to the dreary Baltic cliffs of northern Estonia, but nature began to reclaim the buildings bit-by-bit.
+It was never a pleasant facility in the first place, clinging to the dreary Baltic cliffs of northern Estonia, but nature began to reclaim the buildings bit by bit.

-There is a small trailer at the main entrance.
+There was a small trailer at the main entrance.
 Pay 3 Euros for your entry ticket, and then you’re off.
 There is a cafe around the back of the prison, though it was closed when I was there.
 There was also a port-a-potty.
 This is the fanciest convenience you will encounter for the rest of your time at Patarei.

 It was a cold, grey day.
 The wind was howling off the Baltic Sea, and seeing as it was a Monday afternoon in late September, there weren’t many people around, adding to the bleakness.
 At times, I was alone to hear every little rustle and rattle of the place.